batter/s3_cors_fileupload/README.md

     <AllowedOrigin>*</AllowedOrigin>

-Just be sure to change this before you put it into production, otherwise anybody can upload to your bucket from any domain.
+Just be sure to change this value to your server's domain before you put it into production, otherwise anybody can upload to your bucket from any domain.

 ## Usage